- Michael Mann

 Impeccably researched by Mann, per usual, and scripted by Morgan Davis Foehl, the film follows a Chinese cyber defense authority Chen Dawai (pop-star Wang Leehom) who liaises with FBI agent Carol Barrett (Viola Davis) to find who they believe is a cyber-terrorist without a specific motive.
 To do this, Dawai recommends that they rescue his former MIT classmate, Hathaway, from a 15-year prison sentence to assist.
 Hardened by his time inside, Hathaway emerges buff and focused, having learned to control his mind and body behind bars to stay sharp.
 Mann has long been interested in the effects of prison on his criminal characters.
 This preoccupation goes back to his early made-for-TV movie about prison life, The Jericho Mile (1979), and continued in both Thief (1982) and Heat (1995).
 In each film, Mann explores the unwavering prison code that stays with a certain brand of ex-con long after they’re released.
 Hathaway is such a con: determined, resolute, and devoted to his own Robin Hood brand of hacking ethics.

 The film’s first half begins slow, with officials looking at computer screens of endless computer code and discussing IP addresses, elaborate encryptions, and hidden agendas, which is all quite dull and occasionally meaningless for the viewer.
 To augment these scenes, Mann incorporates sequences that take us inside the hardware to see a metropolis of grayscale circuit boards flashing with white electrical impulses, an altogether underwhelming visual experience already explored in The Matrix.
-Mann’s attention to detail does him a disservice through his built-up, but the second half pays off when the investigation gets closer to the source (globe-trotting between locations in Hong Kong, Los Angeles, Kuala Lumpur, and Jakarta), and several intense shootouts and chases ensue.
+Mann’s attention to detail does him a disservice through this visualization, but the second half pays off when the investigation gets closer to the source (globe-trotting between locations in Hong Kong, Los Angeles, Kuala Lumpur, and Jakarta), and several intense shootouts and chases ensue.
 Meanwhile, Tang plays the network engineer sister of Leehom’s investigator character, and she quickly falls for Hathaway’s severe presence in a convincing, if occasionally corny romance subplot.

 Shooting in sometimes shaky digital photography, cinematographer Stuart Dryburgh renders a frenetic style, putting us into the moment when the film’s events start to pick up in the second half.
 Mann has been shooting on digital since before his breakthrough use of the medium on Collateral (2004), where he rendered one dark night in Los Angeles with unusual clarity.
 Lesser examples include his brief uses of digital on Ali (2001) and the gritty Miami Vice (2006), and then his mishandled use of the format on Public Enemies (2009).
-In Blackhat, the digital format brings a forceful realism to two shootout sequences, whose outcomes are shocking and move the plot into new directions.
+In Blackhat, the digital look brings a forceful realism to two shootout sequences, whose outcomes are shocking and move the plot into new directions.
 And while the shootouts here may not approach the unrivaled one in Heat, Mann’s sense of realism, and his authentic sound editing of deafening gunfire, places us into the moment, unable to escape.
 The director creates an incredible sense of danger in these scenes, whereas Mann’s megalomaniacal villain, and his overcomplicated scheme, is disappointing once it’s all revealed and rather quickly disposed of.

 Though it begins as a cyber-crime procedural, Blackhat aligns with his earlier work by establishing a singular character operating by his own code, both literally and metaphorically.
 Hathaway becomes a fascinating Mann anti-hero because he excels in both the virtual world and the physical, and Hemsworth’s sheer physicality makes it credible.
 But it takes much of the film before the viewer realizes this, and it’s only after the cyber-terrorist is revealed to be something else, more akin to the so-called terrorists in Die Hard, that the structure and purpose of the film can be appreciated as a new entry in the director’s body of work about thieves and criminals, instead of a geopolitical story about cyber-terrorism (released just weeks after Sony’s cyber-scandal no less).
 Because of this, Blackhat will undoubtedly improve on future viewings for Mann devotees, whereas first-time viewers may be entertained but not wowed.
 The film is best in its tangible moments between characters, whether those moments involve realistic violence, intimate romance, or characters brooding in solemn singularity, all of which are dependable tropes in Mann’s engaging brand of cinema.